sutd50043/cohortclass/cc3.md

 ### Option 1: Using AWS Educate

-Use AWS educate and launch the following ami
+Use AWS educate and launch an instance using the ami given in `create_EC2.py` in week 1 lab.

-* `ami-035648795d5cd000a`

 This is an image pre-installed with ubuntu and mysql 8.
 The data folder needed in this cohort class is in `/home/ubuntu/lab3_sql`.